A meander through life and history in, and around, Alford in Lincolnshire. Uncover stories from the past and tales of Alfordians abroad.

 By 1871 the family were living in Great Hale, Joseph was listed as a Blacksmith and owner of a steam threshing machine, his younger brother David is also present, an engine fitter and owner ( presumably co-owners) of a steam threshing machine.

 In August of that year the London Gazette records the dissolution of the partnership between the brothers, machinists and machine owners at Great Hale.
-All debts due to and from the Company would be paid and received by Joseph Hale.
+All debts due to and from the Company would be paid and received by Joseph Bentley Fenton.

 Joseph Fenton traded as JB Fenton (& Son) in Sleaford for a further 30 years, attending many shows as an implement maker and dealer.